rant-lang/reference/src/language/functions/lambdas.md

 ## Parameterization

-If you want to add parameters to a lambda, specify the parameter names as you would with a normal function inside the lambda's signature:
+If you want to add parameters to a lambda, just specify the parameters after the colon as you would with a normal function definition:

 ```rant
 [?: param1; param2] { ... }